MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-dxgk_connection_monitor_connect_flags.md

 ### -field Usb4DisplayPortMonitor

 The monitor is a USB4 connected monitor.
+See [Supporting DisplayPort monitors over USB4 in KMD](/windows-hardware/drivers/display/supporting-usb4) for more information.

 ### -field Reserved